DataSQRL/datasqrl.github.io/docs/reference/sqrl/deployments.md

 Once the compilation completes, the deployment assets in the `build/deploy` folder are ready to be deployed or executed locally.

+## Custom Deployment Values

+The `values` section of the [DataSQRL configuration](../datasqrl-spec) allows you to specify configuration values that are passed through to the deployment profile and can be referenced in the deployment profile templates.

+This allows you to specify runtime configuration in the project configuration file.

 ## Creating Deployment Profiles

 Creating a custom deployment profile allows you to: